 Another interesting vacation option is LooLa Adventure Resorts.
 They boast various eco-friendly systems including a rainwater collection system, solar-powered systems, and interestingly, a chemical-free air conditioning system that uses solar freezing of ice!

 A quick internet search will get you even more ideas on where to stay on your next vacation trip!

 Even at the destination, you have the obligation as a visitor to leave no trace behind.
 This especially rings true in natural ecotourism sites where the activities you engage in are entirely up to you, such as hiking, sightseeing or camping.
 Park rangers do not have the responsibility to pick up after your trash – you do!

 With so many people trampled on and picked the flowers at the wildflower fields in California when they bloomed so beautifully earlier this year, park rangers had to close down the area.
 In some national parks in the United States such as Yellowstone or the Grand Canyon, travellers do not heed park regulations, going too close to animals, entering or even flying drones in restricted areas – this can all affect the beauty of the place.

 Have the clear conscience of not destroying the natural beauty of the place as well by following the rules set by authorities!

-Prioritise visits to ecotourism attractions on your travels – it benefits the environment and the community, and there’s a good chance you’ll take away knowledge and appreciation for nature!
-Even if you end up not going to an ecotourism site, you can still do your part as a responsible eco-warrior by leaving no trace behind, reducing your waste intake, and in general, partaking in environmentally friendly actions!
+Prioritise visits to ecotourism attractions on your travels.
+It benefits the environment and the community, and there’s a good chance you’ll take away knowledge and appreciation for nature!
+Even if you are not going to an ecotourism site, you can still do your part as a responsible eco-warrior!
+Leaving no trace behind, reduce your waste intake, and in general, partake in environmentally friendly actions!